JustinGuese/website-document-chat.com/content/english/companies.md

 ## Intelligent Support for Your Technical and Operational Teams

-Confluence and other knowledge platforms often contain extensive information that is hard to find.
-Doku-Chat.de automatically searches all available content and provides your teams with the answers they need to make their work easier.
+Confluence and other knowledge platforms often contain extensive information that is hard to find. document-chat.com automatically searches all available content and provides your teams with the answers they need to make their work easier.
 This makes your company more productive as valuable knowledge becomes directly accessible.

 ## Maximum Data Protection – Hosting in Germany, 100% GDPR-compliant

-Your data is secured on German servers, ensuring no access by non-European hosting providers.
-Doku-Chat.de meets the highest security and data protection standards, including GDPR as well as specific regulations for financial service providers (BaFin) and the healthcare sector (Kliniklandeskrankenhausgesetz).
+Your data is secured on German servers, ensuring no access by non-European hosting providers. document-chat.com meets the highest security and data protection standards, including GDPR as well as specific regulations for financial service providers (BaFin) and the healthcare sector (Kliniklandeskrankenhausgesetz).
 Your company knowledge remains guaranteed protected and locally stored.

 Ready to use your company knowledge interactively and efficiently?